alaaeddine29/gsitm-dmkg-visualizer/README.md

 The objective is to determine whether G-SITM can represent and reconstruct representative museum dynamics while preserving entity identity, temporal validity, and semantic relationships.

+The prototype operationalizes the competency questions through scenario-specific temporal reconstruction and inspection of the graph elements required to answer them.
+It is not intended as a declarative graph-query engine or performance benchmark.

 ---

 ## 9. Competency Questions